ShaminAsfaq/student-drop-out/README.md

 # student-drop-out

-"Student Drop Out" is a Python based console application to calculate the probability of dropout of any student.
+<b>"Student Drop Out"</b> is a Python based console application to calculate the probability of dropout of any student.

 It's also the very first project I did with Python.
 Hence, there are definitely many approaches which will be considered novice.